NikitaZavortny/crud-for-reports-writing-optimization/README.md

 ## Contribution guide
 1. fork, than clone your project
 2. add, commit and push
-Did you want normal contrib guide.
+Did you want normal contrib guide?
 Nope, I'm too lazy btw.
 And we have no docs :D